top of page

 Original Music and Arrangements: Enrique Romo

-Transcription of the Orchestral Score: Román Díaz
+Orchestral Score Transcription: Román Díaz

-Performed by the Mexico National Symphony Orchestra, under the baton of "il maestro" Jesús Medina
+under the baton of Maestro Jesús Medina

 Soprano: Nazarena Michelena

-Mezzo-Soprano: Lidia Rendón
+Mezzo-soprano: Lidia Rendón

-Children's Voice: Tamara Tamez
+Child's Voice: Tamara Tamez

 Choral Direction: Lorena Castillejos and Román Díaz

-NSO Recording: Ing.
+NSO Recording Engineer: Ing.
 Humberto C. Terán Calderón

-NSO Production and Direction: Bogdan Zawistowski
+NSO Recording Production and Direction: Bogdan Zawistowski

 Project Producer and General Director: Willy Sousa

-A Production of Industria Film Studios
+Produced by Industria Film Studios

-February 19, 2010 / Mexico City
+Mexico City, February 19, 2010

 bottom of page